University of Illinois Urbana-Champaign

 Fab Lab is short for Fabrication Laboratory.
 We are a specific kind of Makerspace.

-Our on-campus location has an impressive suite of fabrication machines, including laser engravers, 3D printers and 3D scanners, electronic cutters, digital textile machines, small board electronics, robotics, vacuum formers, graphic drawing tablets, advanced CAD software and more.
-Classes for up to 30 participants can be held at the main campus location.
+Classes for up to 20 participants can be held at the main campus location.
 The lab is consistently collaborating on grant projects with community partners locally to provide similar tools and—more importantly—programming for hundreds of patrons spread across a variety of other locations, including several public libraries and after-school centers.

 The CUC Fab Lab is driven by a community of practice, people often referred to as Makers.